thebloglessread/thebloglessread.github.io/_posts/2017-11-15-a-tale-of-icecream-pretty-girls-and-hilltop-houses.md

 <p style="text-align: justify">I suppose that story sucked.
 Anyway…</p>

 <p style="text-align: justify">Until that link on Facebook, I'd forgotten all about the shortcut to my friend's place.
 Maybe I'll see if it's still there, the next time I go home.
 Most likely, I'll run into a wall somewhere.
 We like to build walls, don't we?
-"Like an old-stone savage."
+"Like an old-stone savage armed.”
 Not that I have a right to sound high and mighty.
 If I didn't like to build walls myself, I'd remember more.</p>